 I know that companies like McDonald’s have what I think is a far more effective system, offering a small free item like a cheeseburger to those people who leave reviews online through their portal.

 I would have thought customers would be far more motivated to leave reviews if there was a small reward for doing so.

-I’ve written previously about the Hotels.com Rewards program, which I think provides excellent value for ‘free agent’ travellers who aren’t utilising status benefits, and who aren’t loyal to one chain/group.
+I’ve written previously about the Hotels.com Rewards program, which I think provides excellent value for ‘free agent’ travelers who aren’t utilizing status benefits, and who aren’t loyal to one chain/group.